Caesarean section: Subsequent pregnancies

 Both have higher risks than a vaginal birth with no previous caesarean section.
 A vaginal birth after caesarean section (VBAC) confers a higher risk of uterine rupture (5 per 1,000), blood transfusion or endometritis (10 per 1,000), and perinatal death of the child (0.25 per 1,000).
 Furthermore, 20% to 40% of planned VBAC attempts end in caesarean section being needed, with greater risks of complications in an emergency repeat caesarean section than in an elective repeat caesarean section.
 On the other hand, VBAC confers less maternal morbidity and a decreased risk of complications in future pregnancies than elective repeat caesarean section.

 Adhesions

-There are several steps that can be taken during abdominal or pelvic surgery to minimize postoperative complications, such as the formation of adhesions.
+Several steps can be taken during abdominal or pelvic surgery to minimize postoperative complications, such as developing adhesions.
 Such techniques and principles may include: